utsawk/CarND-Behavioral-Cloning-P3/writeup_template.md

 * track2 containing the video of driving around track 2
 * track3 containing the video of driving around the mountain track in old simulator

-### Data

-The data can be downloaded from [here](https://www.dropbox.com/s/6nh03a8mm142zgz/data.zip).
-It contains the training data provided by Udacity on track 1 and a couple of runs from track 2 (driving manually on track 2 while exhibiting good driving behaviour is a challenge too, but the data is good enough to keep the car on the road).

 ### Using the trained model to run the simulator
 Using the Udacity provided simulator and drive.py file, the car can be driven autonomously around the track by executing